AndyMc3000/ci-ms2-party-chef/README.md

 # 2. <a name="user-experience-design">User Experience Design (UX)</a> #

-The design of this website was determined by assessing and quantifying the goals and objectives of the business owner, as well as the requirements of end users who will visit and use the website.
-Following the determination of 'Client' and 'User' stories and their subsequent technical requirements, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
+The design of the Party Chef site was determined by assessing and quantifying the goals and objectives of the business owner ('client stories'), as well as the requirements of end users who will visit and use the site ('user stories').
+Following the determination of client and user stories and their subsequent technical requirements, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
 The outcome or tasks created for each design plane is outlinined below.

 ### 1. The Strategy Plane ###